roeybiran/dash-docset-swift-language-guide/README.md

-# dash-docset-swift-5.3-language-guide
+# dash-docset-swift-language-guide

+Applicable to: **Swift 5.4**

-[Dash docset](https://github.com/Kapeli/Dash-User-Contributions) and generation script for the [Swift 5.3 Language Guide](https://docs.swift.org/swift-book/LanguageGuide/).
+[Dash docset](https://github.com/Kapeli/Dash-User-Contributions) and generation script for the [Swift Language Guide](https://docs.swift.org/swift-book/LanguageGuide/).

 This script will fetch the documentation from the Swift homepage, build the Dash index, and put everything in a `.build` folder in the same directory the script has been executed in.